adamcathersides/midi-webmixer/README.md

 Once installed the application `webmixer` should be available

 The application if comprised to two parts.
-* restapi and the
+* RestAPI
 * GUI (webpage)

-You can run the restapi by itself and access it manually if required (I use the amazing [Insomnia](https://insomnia.rest/) to do this.
+You can run the restapi by itself and access it manually if required (I use the amazing [Insomnia](https://insomnia.rest/) to do this.)
 The GUI part relies on the restapi to be running.

 ## Running the REST api